OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 ## Common pitfalls and how to avoid them

-If you spawn a function that returns a value, make sure the spawned function has returned before using the value of the receiver variable.
+If you spawn a function that returns a value, make sure the spawned function has finished executing before using its returned value.
+The same is true for any state that may change as a side-effect of a spawned function.

 {% alert "danger" %}